mCRL2org/mCRL2/doc/sphinx/user_manual/index.rst

 .. note::

-   Starting from the 2th of Judy the nightly builds contain the new thread-safe implementation of the ATerm library.
+   Starting from the 2th of July the nightly builds contain the new thread-safe implementation of the ATerm library.
 This enables the use of multiple threads by the tools `lps2lts` and `pbessolve`.